MinimalistTraveler/todolist/README.md

 - Create multiple todolists and create a collection of items in each of them.
 - Delete a todolist along with the items

 Feel free to use this on new or existing projects if you like.
-Be sure to credit me please :)
+Credit is needed.